iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

     RepositoryIor=host1.mydomain.com:12345

 In this case our domain points to a ``[repository]`` section which is used for an OpenDDS ``DCPSInfoRepo`` service.
-See Section :ref:`Configuring Applications for DCPSInfoRepo` for more details.
+See Section :ref:`run_time_configuration--configuring-applications-for-dcpsinforepo` for more details.

 There are going to be occasions when specific domains are not identified in the configuration file.
 For example, if an OpenDDS application assigns a domain ID of 3 to its participants and the above example does not supply a configuration for domain id of 3 then the following can be used: